HelloWith/cse-lab-2025/docs/lab1/lab1.md

 ./handin.sh
 ```

+**Note that executing this scripts on other directories may cause corrupted handin!**

-Then you will see a `handin.tgz` file under the root directory of this project.
-Please rename it in the format of: `lab1_[your student id].tgz`, and upload this `.tgz` file to Canvas.
+Then you will see a `handin.tgz` file under the root directory of this project. **Please rename it in the format of: `lab1_[your student id].tgz`, and upload this `.tgz` file to Canvas.**
+We use the automatic scripts to evaluate all students' work, so
+if your submission's format is not correct, it will cause unexpected results and may affect your grades.

 If you use docker environment, remember to execute the `handin.sh` in the docker environment.
 You can use `docker cp` command to copy your `handin.tgz` file from the docker environment to host.